bccomputerscience/COMPB11/Syllabus.md

 ## Course Information
 Building/Room: Business 11
-Tuesday 09:35am - 11:00am
+Monday 06:00pm - 07:25pm
-Thursday 09:35am - 11:00am
+Wednesday 06:00pm - 07:25pm

 ## Office Hours
 Office: Business 1

 Day | Time
 ------------ | -------------
-Monday | 11:30am – 12:30pm
+Monday | 11:00am – 12:00pm
-Tuesday | 1:00pm – 2:00pm
+Tuesday | 11:00am – 12:00pm
-Wednesday | 11:30am – 12:30pm
+Wednesday | 11:00am – 12:00pm
-Thursday | 1:00pm – 2:00pm
+  | 3:00pm – 4:00pm
-  | 4:30pm – 5:30pm
+Thursday | 11:00am – 12:00pm
 * If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description
-This course is an introduction to the discipline of computer science, with a focus on the design and implementation of algorithms to solve simple problems using a high-level programming language.
+This course is an introduction to the discipline of computer science, with a focus on the design and This course is an introduction to the discipline of computer science, with a focus on the design and implementation of algorithms to solve simple problems using a high-level programming language.
 Topics include fundamental programming constructs, problem-solving strategies, debugging techniques, declaration models, and an overview of procedural and object-oriented programming languages.
 Students will learn to design, implement, test, and debug algorithms using pseudocode and a high-level programming language.
 Not open to students who have previously received credit for COMS B14.

 ## Student Learning Outcomes
 Understand and know how to use fundamental programming constructs